-We conduct our business primarily through Vipshop China, our PRC subsidiary, and Vipshop Information, our consolidated affiliated entity in China.
+We conduct our business primarily through our PRC subsidiaries and our consolidated affiliated entities in China.
 Our operations in China are governed by PRC laws and regulations.
-Vipshop China is a foreign invested enterprise and is subject to laws and regulations applicable to foreign investment in China and, in particular, laws applicable to foreign invested enterprises.
+Our PRC subsidiaries, Vipshop China and Lefeng Shanghai, are foreign-invested enterprises and are subject to laws and regulations applicable to foreign investment in China and, in particular, laws applicable to foreign-invested enterprises.
 The PRC legal system is a civil law system based on written statutes.
 Unlike the common law system, prior court decisions under the civil law system may be cited for reference but have limited precedential value.